Skip to main content

 Clone budget option

-Once you created or copied a budget, enter a name for it, you can also use the file icon at the rightmost end of the text field to provide a description for the budget.
+Once you created or copied a budget, enter a name for it.
+You can also add a description to the budget.

 Configure the budget